 But honestly, while those who do not touch themselves and hence cannot be properly receptive to the Buddha’s teachings (what the tradition calls “tirthikas” or “nonbelievers”) are born into unfavorable circumstances due to the fact that their mind has not ripened enough to be receptive to the teachings, no is in a more unfavorable circumstance than the one suffered by the Buddhist.

-The Buddhist forever stalls off nakedly touching himself or directly embodying his own Buddhahood, and then mistakes this fundamental lack within himself to be the ground of the means to himself, which ensures that he will never ever truly get to touch himself and that the harder he tries to be a “good” and “proper” Buddhist, the more he seals the deal for his own bankruptcy.
+The Buddhist forever stalls off nakedly touching himself or directly embodying his own nature, and then mistakes this fundamental lack within himself to be the ground of the means to himself, which ensures that he will never ever truly get to touch himself and that the harder he tries to be a “good” and “proper” Buddhist, the more he seals the deal for his own inevitable bankruptcy.
 This suggests that, ironically, the best of his Buddhism is also the worst of his Buddhism.
 However, the Buddhist does not see it that way, because he ironically takes his best (which is actually his worst) as proof of the value of his Buddhism, since he is ignorant of the fact that in order for him to maintain his self-identity as a Buddhist he must foreclose himself from his own Buddha-nature.

 Arguably those who are already familiar with touching with themselves do not have any real need for Buddhism, since their intimate familiarity with touching themselves already naturally discloses to them the heart of selflessness that is the quintessence of the Buddha’s dharma.
 Buddhism might help them on this natural journey of self-developing and self-enveloping selfless intimacy, but this is only helpful in the way that changing to a faster car than your current one in the middle of the road is helpful: it makes the destination come sooner, but either way it was bound to come eventually, being only a matter of time.